 |Faculty||Bond Business School|

-3. Understand the need for and impact of regulation and government policy on commercial decisions.
+3. Critically evaluate the positive and negative impacts of regulations and government policies on commercial decisions.

-4. Identify the principles of professionalism, the functions of the professional association, and the responsibilities of actuaries.
+4. Identify the principles of professionalism, recognise the issue of conflict of interests, and the code of professional conduct expected of actuaries.

-7. Ability to apply a risk assessment framework to identify and assess risks in different commercial situations.
+7. Apply a risk assessment framework to identify, assess, evaluate and design a risk management plan for commercial situations.